How Will My Video Look When Published?

 If the video doesn’t fit within these limits, we’ll post a link preview of the video, using the thumbnail and video title that you set.
 The link will let your audience view the video in a new tab, on our video player page.

-LinkedIn doesn’t allow native video uploads, so we post the video as a link preview.
+You can still create video posts for personal profiles, though we will post the video as a link preview.

 When your audience clicks on the preview, it will open the video in a new tab, and they can watch the video on our video player page.LinkedIn Video Link Preview